Ntopo1/Network-Configuration---CCNA-Recap/README.md

 <br />
 <br />

-Step 4: Configure one of each office’s Distribution switches as a VTPv2 server.
+<h4>Step 4: Configure one of each office’s Distribution switches as a VTPv2 server.
 Use the domain name JeremysITLab.
 Verify that other switches join the domain.
-Configure all Access switches as VTP clients.
+Configure all Access switches as VTP clients.</h4>
 Distribution Layer Switches:

   ```
 vtp domain JeremysITLab
 vtp version 2